aeneria/aeneria-app/README.md

 * Run install script: `bin/console pilea:install`
 * Set up cron: `echo "*/10  *  *  *  * [user] /[app_folder]/bin/console pilea:fetch-data false" > /etc/cron.d/pilea`
   (replace *[user]* and *[app_floder]* with your config)
-* Config NGINX or Apache as you would do for any Symfony 3 application
+* Config [NGINX](https://symfony.com/doc/current/setup/web_server_configuration.html#web-server-nginx) or [Apache](https://symfony.com/doc/current/setup/web_server_configuration.html) as you would do for any Symfony 4 application

-Be aware that there's no security provide with this app for now, no login, nothing.
+Be aware that there's no security provided with this app for now, no login, no users, nothing.
 So if you install it on a server, set it accessible only on your local network.

 ### Easy way - Using YunoHost